 With Brimstone Martin Koolhoven has succeeded in making a western of Hollywood proportions.
 With a budget of almost 15 million and world stars such as Guy Pearce, Kit Harrington, Dakota Fanning and ‘our’ very own Dutch Carice van Houten the film even belongs to an absolute top production by Hollywood standards.
 How did Koolhoven achieve this feat?

 Martin Koolhoven worked both at home and abroad, with both Dutch crews and people from other cultures.
 Martin tells how he discovered unknown actors (such as Rifka Lodijzen and Carice van Houten) as well as what it is like to work with international stars such as Kit Harington and Guy Pearce.
 How to deal with intrusive producers, vain actors, obscure broadcasters, rigid funds and financiers who do not keep the agreements.
 Or how producers put their physical, mental and financial health on the line again and again to make their dream come true.
 How to get the best out of your cameramen, composers and of course your actors.
 About when to compromise and when to keep your foot down.
 About fighting a lost battle and the importance of allies and soul mates.
 About how sweet it tastes when the film that no one seemed to be waiting for is released and proves to be a success.

-Martin explains how he managed to realize this mega production.
-What choices did he make, what mistakes did he make and most importantly; what lessons has he learned.
+Martin explained how he managed to realize this mega production.
+What choices he made, the mistakes he did and most importantly what lessons he has learned.